project-fifo/docs/chunter/administration.rst

 Updating the config
 *******************

-After the newest package is installed the config file should be checked for changes and eddited if needed.
+After the newest package is installed the config file should be checked for changes and edited if needed.
 The ``.example`` file will always contain the newest version of the config. ``diff`` is a handy tool to see if some settings need to be added to the existing file.

 .. code-block:: bash